LiutongZhou/NYC_Taxi_Demand_Prediction/README.md

 For example: `Demand.demand{1}(:,:,1)` is a [29×14 double] matrix corresponding to `Demand.time(1)`:2016-01-01 00:00:00.
 It is the number of persons who are picked up in each rectangular cell within Manhattan (defined by Manhattan Boundary) counted from 2016-01-01 00:00:00 till 2016-01-01 00:59:59.
 Similarly, `Demand.demand{1}(:,:,2)` is the number of persons dropped within Manhattan during the same period of time.
 ____
-demand.h5: the same data rearranged and stored in hdf5 format.
+**demand.h5**: the same data rearranged and stored in hdf5 format.
+It contains two datasets: 'demand_tensor' and 'datetime'

+demand_tensor: a 29x14x2x4369 double 4-D tenor.
+The last dimension corresponds to time. demand_tensor[:][:][0][i] is the pickup matrix at time datetime[i];

+datetime: a 4369x1 string timestampe.